-Etymology of the word "crisis" comes from the Greek "krisis", where it is used as a synonym of "depression" and "despondence" in social sciences and means serious breakdowns in normal relationship in facing unexpected social, economic or psychological development and situations occurred when common solutions to the problem translates into a failure (Işık, 2011: 3).
-In 20th century, world economy witnessed to Great Depression of 1929 considered as the biggest global crisis and the Mortgage Housing Financing Crisis originated from USA.
+"Crisis" word, etymologically coming from Greek "krisis", is used as a synonym of "depression" and "despondence" in social sciences and means serious breakdowns in normal relationship in the face of an unexpected social, economic or psychological development and situations occurred after the failure of existing solutions to solve the problem (Işık, 2011: 3).
+In 20th century, world economy witnessed to Great Depression of 1929 considered as the biggest crisis globally and the Mortgage Housing Financing Crisis originated from USA.
 Global economic crisis of 2008 is considered as the worst financial crisis ever since 1930.

-\ A version of this research was presented at the 3rd International Conference on Economic Sciences and Business Administration - ICESBA2016, held on 29-30th September 2016.
+^{} A version of this research was presented at the 3rd International Conference on Economic Sciences and Business Administration - ICESBA2016, held on 29-30th September 2016.